ur-tcs/programming-2-ex-6/poly/README.md

 ## Currying and Composition

+A skeleton for this part is given in the file `Fun.scala` of the exercise files.

 <details><summary> Reminder </summary>

 You can check the previous exercises for currying and composition in Exercise 5: Higher-order Functions.